Inference of horizontal velocity fields from the induction equation in the solar atmosphere. I. Analytical and numerical solutions in 2D: Conclusions and future work

 \section{Conclusions and future work}

-We have developed a new method to infer the velocities perpendicular to the line-of-sight in the solar atmosphere.
-This method employs the full induction equation in ideal MHD, and assumes that the line-of-sight component of the velocity $v_{z}$, the magnetic field $\ve{B}$, and its time derivative $\dot{\ve{B}}$ are known as a function of space and time.
+We have developed a new method to infer the velocities perpendicular to the line of sight in the solar atmosphere.
+This method employs the full induction equation in ideal MHD and assumes that the line-of-sight component of the velocity, $v_{z}$; the magnetic field, $\ve{B}$; and its time derivative, $\dot{\ve{B}}$, are known as a function of space and time.
 Nowadays, this can be achieved thanks to novel Stokes inversion techniques applied to data from modern spectropolarimeters \citep{anjali2020ifu,liu2025mihi}.

-As a consequence of using the three components of the induction equation, the method allows to retrieve also the full $z$ dependence of the horizontal velocity.
-This is not possible when employing only the vertical ($z$ direction) component of the induction equation \citep[see e.g.,][]{longcope2004induction}.
+As a consequence of using the three components of the induction equation, the method also allows retrieval of the full $z$ dependence of the horizontal velocity.
+This is not possible when employing only the vertical ($z$ direction) component of the induction equation \citep[see, e.g.,][]{longcope2004induction}.

-As a first step, we have tested the newly developed method in two-dimensions using firstly analytically prescribed functions for the velocity and magnetic fields, and secondly velocity and magnetic fields from magneto-hydrodynamic simulations of the solar surface magnetoconvection.
-In these 2D cases, only two of the components of the induction equation are used.
-Our results indicate that, in an ideal scenario, it is possible to retrieve the horizontal component of the velocity with an average error of about 1 \%.
+As a first step, we tested our newly developed method in two-dimensions by first using analytically prescribed functions for the velocity and magnetic fields and secondly by using velocity and magnetic fields from MHD simulations of the solar surface magnetoconvection.
+In these 2D cases, only two of the components of the induction equation were used.
+Our results indicate that in an ideal scenario, it is possible to retrieve the horizontal component of the velocity with an average error of about 1\%.
 In regions where the horizontal component of the velocity is very small, uncertainties in the direction and relative error in the magnitude become significantly larger.
-Overall, Pearson's correlation coefficient is very close to unity ($r \simeq 1$) in both studied cases.
+Overall, Pearson's correlation coefficient is very close to unity ($r \simeq 1$) in both of the studied cases.
 This allows us to conclude that our method can retrieve the velocity correctly.